jacksonllee/pycantonese/src/pycantonese/data/hkcancor/README.md

 If this corpus is used, the following publication should be cited:

 K. K. Luke and May L.Y.
-Wong (2015) The Hong Kong Cantonese Corpus: Design and Uses.
-Journal of Chinese Linguistics (to appear).
+Wong (2015) The Hong Kong Cantonese Corpus: Design and Uses. *Journal of Chinese Linguistics Monograph Series*, 25, 312–333.

 The CHAT format in PyCantonese